SU-SWS/sulgryphon-nextjs/README.md

    - Start your branch from `1.x`.

-   - Follow the naming conventions outlined above.
+   - Feel free to follow the suggested naming conventions outlined above.

 2\. **Complete Work**